 - Color-Coded Elements

 - Cut Song: "Spiritual Spiral", "Ravendhi", "Ninkou Latora".
-In addition, the show's primary leitmotif (which appears in the show 5 times) is not present on the soundtrack in any form.
+In addition, the show's primary leitmotif (which appears in the show five times!) is not present on the soundtrack in any form.

 - Dragons Up the Yin Yang: It's right there in the title and logo!